SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2.0.md

 The data necessary to create a node edge graph can to be provided by means of GQI queries.
 Node queries provide data that will be visualized as nodes (i.e. objects), whereas edge queries provide data that will be visualized as edges (i.e. connections between objects).

-For more detailed information, refer to the [DataMiner Help](https://help.dataminer.services/dataminer/DataMinerUserGuide/part_4/newR_D/Other.htm?rhsyns=%20#dataminer-help).
+For more detailed information, see [Node edge graph](xref:DashboardNodeEdgeGraph).

 #### Dashboards app - GQI: Regular expressions in column filters will now be converted to standard table filters \[ID_29458\]